wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/faq/logging-in.md

 ---
-title : "How can I log in?"
+title : "Logging in"
-meta_title: "Lightspeed plugin - How can I log in? - MultiSafepay Docs"
+meta_title: "Lightspeed app - Logging in - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
 aliases: